-Second, UCLA isn't just a great university in isolation.
-It is an integral part of one of the world's great cities.
-Los Angeles is a tech cap-ital.
-World-leading firms in aerospace and defense, semiconductors, biotechnology, and other areas are headquartered in Southern California or have a major presence here.
-The region also has a major startup scene in which so many UCLA engineers play a part.
-Los Angeles sets the agenda in design, arts and entertainment, sustainability, the environment, and more.
+First, UCLA Samueli isn't just a great school standing in isolation.
+It is an integral part of one of the world's most innovative cities, and offers unparalleled access to sought-after internships and careers.
+Leading firms in aerospace, semiconductors, biotechnology, and other impactful areas are headquartered in Southern California.
+The region is also home to a major startup scene in which our engineers are involved; many founded their first startup while at UCLA.

-Third, there are amazing research opportunities for undergraduate students here.
-Our faculty members are world leaders in their fields, and undergraduate students are a part of many of their laboratories.
-Some of our students collaborate with the medical school and leaders in other disciplines as they pursue new knowledge.
+Second, in addition to paving the way into industry, we offer unique research opportunities for our undergraduate students.
+Our faculty members are distinguished leaders in their fields and students have an active role in their research labs, with some research even earning course credit.
+Our students also often collaborate with the UCLA medical school, and other disciplines, as they pursue new approaches and breakthroughs.